Common Contracts

 Many Life Care Type A contracts cover care that Medicare and health insurance plans don’t cover, including long-term skilled nursing and memory care as well as housing.
 Compare your

-options to make sure you’re covered for every season of life.
+options to make sure you’re covered for every season of life

 When deciding which type of contract is right for you, make sure you’re asking the right questions.
 Click here for a list of questions to help you determine if a Life Care Type A contract meets your needs.